The U.S. needs more affordable housing – where to put it is a bigger battle

 Arlington is among a growing number of places debating an end to the single-family zoning mandates that have defined the iconic American suburb.
 The hope is to create housing that more people like Siegel can afford, but the changes are controversial.

 Three states — Oregon, California and Maine — and a handful of cities have already opened up their zoning.
-Housing experts say this is key to eventually ending the severe housing shortage — a deficit of millions of homes — that's a main driver of sky-high prices.
-These new laws legalize all kinds of housing that's been banned for generations, including duplexes, townhomes and smaller apartment buildings.
+Housing experts say this is key to eventually ending the severe housing shortage — a deficit of millions of homes — that has been a main driver of sky-high prices.
+These new laws legalize all kinds of housing that were banned for generations, including duplexes, townhomes and smaller apartment buildings.
 It's called the "missing middle" and is meant to fill the gap between single-family homes and high-rise apartments.

 Supporters are motivated by more than affordability.
 Racial equity is a goal, since many single-family zoning laws were used to segregate cities by race and class.
 And denser housing can help limit the reliance on cars and long commutes that exacerbate climate change.